The Definitive Buying Guide

 Crane Garden Buildings

 Norfolk-based family firm, founded 1974 (50+ years).
 34-acre manufacturing site, 120+ employees.
 National Trust, John Lewis, Farrow & Ball and RHS partnerships.
 14 show centres nationwide, mostly in Notcutts and Hillier garden centres.
-Garden rooms from £36,560; broader catalogue from £6,210.
+Prices are not published online — every Pavilion Garden Room is priced on enquiry and hand-crafted to order.
+Broader catalogue starts from around £6,210.

 Ultra-Premium Bespoke